avojak/devops-playground/README.md

   user.save!"
 ```

+#### GitLab Cloning and Pushing

+Because no SSH connections are allowed into the network from the outside, all git operations must be performed via the HTTPS URLs, not via SSH.

 ## Traefik

 The `traefik` directory contains a copy of the configuration used to run a Traefik container as a reverse proxy.